How are WoolFit slippers

 It all starts with the sheep...

 Once a sheep needs a new haircut, the journey of our slippers begins.
-The wool for some styles comes from local shepherds in Kyrgyzstan, at the foot of the Himalayan mountains.
+The wool we use for some styles comes from New Zealand and is mulesing-free and some from local shepherds in Nepal, at the foot of the Himalayan mountains.
 The sheep are still raised there in a traditional and resource-friendly way.
 In addition, the wool is wonderfully soft, breathable, and has proven to be an effective insulator against the cold winter.
-The wool we use in our Nepalese manufacturing comes from New Zealand and is of course mulesing-free.

 ...then cleaning the wool...